 There’s no right or wrong answer.
 It’s a personal matter for each pet owner.
 The goal is to keep your friend with you for as long as they are comfortable, but let them go if they are in pain.

 The first step is to talk to your vet about your pet’s outlook and pain levels.
-The vet may not tell you whether he thinks it’s time, but he can give you a clear picture of the animal’s health.
+The vet may not tell you whether they think it’s time, but they can give you a clear picture of the animal’s health.

-If your pet is sick and you know he won’t get better, focus on how to relieve his pain (or confusion in the case of dementia).
+If your pet is sick and you know they won’t get better, focus on how to relieve their pain (or confusion in the case of dementia).